HUNTING IN THE TRAINING AREA

 Treestands

 Only portable tree stands may be used on Fort Drum, but damage to trees must be minimized which includes no cutting of vegetation for shooting lanes.
-Portable tree stands may be left overnight, but the stands must be permanent marked with the name and phone number of the owner in such a way to be visible and legible from the ground.
+Portable tree stands may be left overnight, but the stands must be permanent marked with the name and permit number or phone number of the owner in such a way to be visible and legible from the ground.

 Placing a tree stand in an area does not guarantee or reserve that site for the hunter.